Decentralized · Encrypted · Delay-Tolerant

 Metadata-First Propagation

 Know what exists across the network before content arrives.
-Small metadata travels fast; large blobs follow on demand.
+Small metadata travels fast; large blobs follow on demand via want lists.

 Read more ↓